cubiclesoft/js-fileexplorer/docs/file_explorer_fs_helper.md

 * thumb_create_url - An optional string containing the URL to the thumbnail creation endpoint.
 Recommended when using the `thumbs_dir` option.
 * refresh - A boolean that indicates whether or not the refresh handler is enabled.
 Pretty much always set to true.
 * rename - A boolean that indicates whether or not the rename handler is enabled.
+* file_info - A boolean that indicates whether or not the file information handler is enabled.
+* load_file - A boolean that indicates whether or not the file retrieval handler is enabled.
+Generally used in a file editor context.
+* save_file - A boolean that indicates whether or not the file save handler is enabled.
+Generally used in a file editor context.
 * new_folder - A boolean that indicates whether or not the new folder handler is enabled.
 * new_file - A string containing the file extension to use for new files or a boolean of false to disable the new file handler.
 * upload - A boolean that indicates whether or not the upload handler is enabled.